tara-mulvaney/P4/README.md

 My P4 is a blog site made with React on Rails.
 I generated models with scaffolding in rails for more rapid prototyping.

-on load: all blogs are displayed from the database
+on load: all blogs are displayed from the database. /n
 clickables:
 '+' button triggers a redirect to a new blog form.
 '-' button deletes a blog.